 Short Term Medical Plans – Purchase coverage for periods as short as 30 days up to 184 days.
 These plans offer an affordable way to bridge gaps in coverage between jobs or between retirement and your Medicare eligibility date.
 Choose your own deductible and maximum out of pocket spending limits.
 These plans include a comprehensive provider network.
 You will be subject to medical underwriting, pre-existing condition exclusions and you must meet height/weight criteria.
-NOTE: These plans do not provide the mandated coverage necessary to avoid a penalty under the Affordable Care Act.

 Hospital Indemnity Plans – these plans pay a fixed amount per day for hospital confinement (some include other qualifying medical services), UP TO the calendar year maximums of your standard medical plan.
 Some of these standard plans have out of pocket maximums of up to $7150.00 per person.
 You MUST have ACA minimum essential coverage to qualify for these plans.